ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 **Arguments**

-Values of type String or FixedString.
+Values of arbitrary types.
+If an argument is not a String or FixedString, it is converted to the String type using the default serialization.

 **Returned values**